strawlab/flydra/docs/flydra-sphinx-docs/calibrating.md

 ### Step 1: setup cameras (zoom, focus, aperture, gain) and lights

-Setup camera position, zoom, focus (thanks to an object in the flycube) and aperture (slightly under the maximum).
-The shutter times and gains are already specified in the flydra.yaml file (located in flycave/launch/flycubeX/).
+Setup camera position, zoom, focus (using an object in the tracking volume) and aperture (slightly stopped down from wide-open).
+Exposure times and gains are specified by ROS parameters, typically set in a `flydra.yaml` file.
+Note that if you intend to run at 100 frames per second, exposure times must be less than 10 milliseconds.
-The gains could be improved.

-View the luminosity distribution of each camera (replace the camera names accordingly):
+View the luminance distribution of each camera (replace the camera names accordingly):

     rosrun ros_flydra camhistograms --camera /Basler_xxx/image_raw etc.

-Try to have nicely widespread luminosity distributions.
-Look at those distributions while the room lights are off!
-Write the chosen gain values in flydra.yaml.
+Try to a luminance distribution which extends all the way from 0 to 255 with very little clipping.
+Look at those distributions using the same lighting conditions that will be in use during experiments (i.e. while the room lights are off).
+Write the chosen gain values in `flydra.yaml`.

 ### Step 2: remove the distortion errors of the cameras